David-kuron1996/movie-buyticket/README.md

 ## installation

+1. folk this repository.

-1. Clone this repository to your local machine
+2. Clone this repository to your local machine.

-2. Make sure you have a `db.json` file in the same directory with the following structure:
+     - git clone git@github.com:David-kuron1996/movie-buyticket.git

+3. Navigate to your project directory.

+    - cd your <folder name>

+4. install dependencies.

+   - npm install

 ## Usage